alexanderjsingleton/aws/README.md

 2. Download my example files available on GitHub and select the three '.php' files, then drag and drop into the right column representing the AWS directory within the FileZilla window.

 3. To confirm successful upload, feel free to nano into the 'login.php' file- so type 'nano login.php'.
-Now would be an opportune time to copy/paste the Bitnami application password retrieved in step 4 of the 'EC2' process; enter that password between in between the single-quotes.
+Now would be an opportune time to copy/paste the Bitnami application password retrieved in step 4 of the 'EC2' process; enter that password between the single-quotes.
 Type 'CTRL + X' then type 'Y' to save.

-4. Now go to the '/createDB_TBL.php' witin the broswer that landed on the ec2 instance to the Public DNS/website address and then go to that address; in this example it was:
+4. Now go to the '/createDB_TBL.php' within the broswer that landed on the ec2 instance to the Public DNS/website address and then go to that address; in this example it was:

 `/createDB_TBL.php`

-5. On the fron-end, the web-page should display a confirmation but let's confirm successful con the back-end.
+5. On the fron-end, the web-page should display a confirmation but let's confirm success on the back-end.

 6. Go back to the terminal and type-in the following to interact with the database: